Fred Flintstone at the Cross House

 ABOVE: See what I mean about each piece being separate?

-I cannot fathom how they did this in the 1930s.
+I cannot fathom how they did this.
 Today, such flooring could be created by computer lasers.
-But in the 1930s?
+But then?
 Were legions of munchkins kept locked in vast warehouses and forced to laboriously snip snip snip zillions of these pieces?

 The flooring stuns me.
 It is both beautiful and very odd (a combo I, for some reason, always find appealing).